 Your 3-year-old would rather be outside.
 That’s where toddlers know they can run free, roll in the dirt, and explore the endlessly fascinating world around them.
-Which is why, weather permitting, you can’t go wrong with a 3rd birthday party that’s an adventure in the great outdoors — that need not go farther than your own backyard.
-Outdoor birthday parties are easier, freer, and more fun for toddlers and adults alike, and they open a whole new universe of possible birthday themes and outdoor party games.
-It’s also easier to throw a somewhat messier, more chaotic party that adults and kids will enjoy.
-For some inspiration, we’ve compiled our favorite outdoor party ideas for 3-year-olds so you can commemorate the terrible twos as well as the dawn of the “threenager.”
+When it comes to 3rd birthday parties, there’s no better location than the great outdoors — and you need not go farther than your own backyard.
+One of the biggest perks of having a summer birthday is the ability to have an outdoor birthday party.
+They open a whole new universe of possible birthday themes and outdoor party games, have fewer limitations when it comes to space, and generally require less prep and cleanup.
+These are some of our favorite outdoor party games, themes, and ideas for 3-year-olds.
+They’ll make commemorating the terrible twos and the dawn of the “threenager” that much more fun.

 RELATED: The Best Gifts for 3-Year-Olds

 Letting kids play paleontologist isn’t as difficult as you might think.
 Just fill up a sandbox, buy some dinosaur toys and bury them, give the little scientists some shovels, brushes, and magnifying glasses, and let ‘em go!
 Watching how excited kids can get just by having a sense of discovery in the backyard is well worth it.

 Since reading (and staying focused) can be difficult for anyone who hasn’t even made it to Kindergarten yet, create a backyard scavenger hunt that uses pictures as clues.
 Print out pictures of different landmarks in a park or your backyard and hide each picture in the place that leads to the next (for example, give the kids a picture of the slide to start, then hide a picture of the picnic table on the slide, etc.).
 Use four or five pictures as “clues” to lead kids to the treasure—which can be candy, toys, or whatever else your little one loves.

 Create Your Own Time Capsule